garylirocks/quickrefs/azure-compute.markdown

     - **Data disk**, for database files, website static content, app code, etc
   - VHDs are page blobs in Azure Storage
   - Two options for managing the relationship between the storage account and each VHD:
-    - **unmanaged disks**: expose the underlying storage accounts and page blobs, an account is capable of supporting 40 standard VHDs, it's hard to scale out
+    - **unmanaged disks**: expose the underlying storage accounts and page blobs, an account is capable of supporting 40 standard VHDs, it's hard to scale out, you need to take care IOPS limit, etc
     - **managed disks**: newer and recommended, you only need to specify the type (Ultra/Premium/Standard SSD, Standard HDD) and size, only show the disks, hide the underlying storage account and page blobs

 - OS